-First year students are placed into an English Composition course based on work completed in high school and exam scores.
-The placement determines which section of composition is appropriate for them:
+First-year students are placed into an English Composition course based on work completed in high school and exam scores.
+The placement determines which section of English Composition is appropriate:

 - Composition I or Composition II

 - Composition for English as a Second Language Students (ESL)

 - Composition with a Supplemental Writing Workshop (SWW)

 Entering students are given a Math Placement Level (MPL) based on their score in the ALEKS assessment.
 Information about when and how to take ALEKS can be found here.

 Students are placed into the appropriate level of a foreign language course based on their prior experience in that language, through either high school instruction or AP, IB or college courses.